work-nchc/2-Means-Simplification/README.md

 PATH/TO/python.exe pcd_epc_pts.py [epc_input.npy r_pts_input.npy points output.pcd]
 ```

 Extract a simplified point cloud [output.pcd] from the effective-point cloud [epc_input.npy].
 There will be an input dialogue if arguments are insufficient.
+The number of points in [output.pcd] and the statistical data r, r_sum, r_color, r_color_sum will be printed on the standard output after running this script.

 ---
 2019-06-20 by 1803031@narlabs.org.tw